 Vocal harmony and tight instrumentals make up the strengths of this Mississippi band.
-Lead vocals from the soulful fiddler, Glen Harrell, help this group to stand out among other rising bluegrass groups.
+Lead vocals from the soulful fiddler, Glen Harrell, help the group to stand out among other rising bluegrassers.
 Originally a casual jam band in 2008, this band has grown into one of bluegrass music’s most popular and unique acts.
-Aaron Ramsey on mandolin, Chris Wade on banjo, and Jacob Eller on bass make this group an incomparable combination.

 The band released its first album with Mountain Fever Records in 2010, titled Down in a Cell.
 Soon after came the releases of Children of the Mountain (2011) and Run (2013).
 The group took more of a Southern gospel approach to bluegrass in 2014 with The Day We Learned To Fly, earning them nominations for the IBMA Emerging Artist of the Year and the IBMA Gospel Recorded Performance of the Year.
 Then came the fifth album with the label, Voices, earning them a 2015 IBMA Emerging Artist of the Year nomination, and a Gospel Musical Association (GMA) Dove Awards Bluegrass Song of the Year nomination.

-After ten years of working with Mountain Fever, Volume 5 released Milestones in 2018, reaching the Top 10 Billboard Bluegrass Album Chart.
+After ten years of working with Mountain Fever Records, Volume Five released Milestones in 2018, reaching the Top 10 Billboard Bluegrass Albums Chart.
 This was quickly followed by the 2019 release of For Those Who Care to Listen, which gained two #1 hit radio single spots; “The 15th of October” and “The Army Vet Song.”

 The first release from that session was the single “When Karma Comes Calling” and was released late in 2021, debuting at #1 on the Bluegrass Today Top 20 Weekly Song Chart.
 It reached the spot seven times, and quickly moved up in the Bluegrass Unlimited National Survey Bluegrass Top 30 Chart.
 The second release from the Karma album came in 2022 with “What I Didn’t Say;” a moving story written by Harrell on the loss of his parents.
 This single spent 15 weeks on Bluegrass Today’s Weekly Top 20, two months on the Bluegrass Today Monthly Top 20, and three months on the Bluegrass Unlimited Magazine’s Top 30.
 “Losing My Religion” was the third single release from Karma, and the song reached number one on the Bluegrass Today Top 20 Monthly chart in November 2022.
 It spent six months in the publication’s weekly Top 20 and reached the number two position four times.